 Design Process

-For me, the core of level design is crafting the player’s moment-to-moment emotions and affordances.
-What is the player feeling, and what is the player doing?
+The core of level design is crafting the player’s moment-to-moment emotions and experience.
+What is the player feeling, and what is the player doing moment to moment?
 Should the player feel afraid or delighted?
 What architectural design elements support those feelings?
 Can lighting, audio, or texture support that goal?
 What are the narrative beats, and how quickly should the players’ involvement ramp up?
+How does the player know what’s next?

-If a large number of different platforms are involved, determining what steps may be possible to achieve good performance on the less powerful systems becomes important to maintain quality.
+If a large number of different platforms are involved, determining what steps can be taken to achieve good performance on the less powerful systems becomes crucial to maintain quality.
 This question may influence how levels are built.

 As soon as some player actions are possible in-game, I will start testing out assumptions about the game space and estimating performance limitations.
-Some of the big questions to answer are how will content be loaded and drawn to fit the desired environment.
+Some of the big questions to answer are how content will be loaded and drawn to fit the desired environment and platforms.

 Sketches of different quality are created when needed to convey an idea.
-Sometimes it is gameplay specific, design specific, or functionally specific, like for a boss fight.
-I tend to work iteratively, moving from plan to elevation, to understand the problem in 3 dimensions.
-In some cases, I might start blocking things out in 3d as well in an application like SketchUp or Blender.
+Sometimes it is gameplay-specific, design-specific, or functionally specific, such as for a boss fight.
+I work iteratively, moving from plan to elevation, to understand the problem in 3 dimensions.
+In some cases, I might start blocking things out in 3d as well, in an application like SketchUp or Blender.

 Sketching a gameplay scenario to discuss with the lead designer and environment artists.

-A more detailed drawing can help fill in some gaps in terms of what game objects are needed.
+A more detailed drawing can help fill in some gaps regarding the necessary game objects.

-Taking what I have learned from those early tests, I will start drawing out design ideas.
-This allows for fast iteration and early feedback.
-What moves forward from that process is grayed out and stand-in gameplay is established for systems that are not yet developed.
-This is usually when level design documents start to develop and can be shared for approval.
-At this stage, a full level can be built, iterated on, and approved for final artwork.
+Building on what I have learned from those early tests, I will begin sketching out design ideas.
+This enables rapid iteration and early feedback.
+What moves forward from that process is grayed out, and stand-in gameplay is established for systems that are not yet developed.
+This is typically when level design documents begin to take shape and can be shared for approval.
+At this stage, a whole level can be built, iterated on, and approved for final artwork.

 More detailed drawings can help describe a challenge or event for artists and programmers.